-Although the thought of moving your loved one with dementia, Alzheimer’s, or other cognitive impairments into a Memory Care facility may seem like an incredibly difficult task, it is actually a much smoother process than you may think.
+Although the thought of moving your loved one with dementia, Alzheimer’s, or other cognitive impairments into a memory care facility may seem like an incredibly difficult task, it is actually a much smoother process than you may think.
 During this life change, it is important to remember why it is happening – for the best interest of your loved one.
-Memory Care facilities are specially designed to meet all of the needs of those with memory problems or impairments, and are the best and safest place for them to live in.
+Memory care facilities are specially designed to meet all of the needs of those with memory problems or impairments and often can be the safest place for them to live.

 Once you and your loved one’s doctor have decided that it is time to start making the move into memory care, it is important to consider the following tips at each stage of the process: